 - Is there a better way of coping with these feelings?

 Some ways to process your emotions in a healthy way are through journaling, meditation, exercise, spending time in nature, doing something creative, or playing with a pet.
 If you are having difficulty managing your emotions, it's also beneficial to seek the help of a trained professional.

 It's critical that you process your emotions away from your child.

-Many things during the first year, especially the first few months after your child comes out, will be hard.
+Many things will be hard during the first year, especially the first few months after your child comes out.
 Using a new name and pronouns for your child.
 Shopping for new clothes in a different department of the store.
 Buying new toys or bedding for your child.
-Having conversations with your child’s school, sports coaches, or other important adults.
+Having conversations with your child's school, sports coaches, or other important adults.
 Navigating sleepovers and friendships.
 Figuring out what to do about the holidays.

 You will continue to feel emotional about your child being transgender, and that's okay.
 Just don't burden your child with those emotions.